Shiva: Assimilation of traditions

 The Shiva-related tradition is a major part of Hinduism, found all over the Indian subcontinent, such as India, Nepal, Sri Lanka, and Southeast Asia, such as Bali, Indonesia.
-Shiva-Rudra may have non-Vedic tribal roots, having "his origins in primitive tribes, signs and symbols," but the oldest literary attestion is the associated Vedic minor deity Rudra, who may also have non-Aryan origins.
+Shiva-Rudra may have non-Vedic tribal roots, having "his origins in primitive tribes, signs and symbols," but the oldest literary attestation is the associated Vedic minor deity Rudra, who may also have non-Aryan origins.
 The figure of Shiva as he is known today is an amalgamation of various older deities into a single figure, due to the process of Sanskritization and the emergence of the Hindu synthesis in post-Vedic times.
 How the persona of Shiva converged as a composite deity is not well documented, a challenge to trace and has attracted much speculation.
 According to Vijay Nath:

 Vishnu and Siva [...] began to absorb countless local cults and deities within their folds.
 The latter were either taken to represent the multiple facets of the same god or else were supposed to denote different forms and appellations by which the god came to be known and worshipped. [...]
 Siva became identified with countless local cults by the sheer suffixing of Isa or Isvara to the name of the local deity, e.g., Bhutesvara, Hatakesvara, Chandesvara."

 An example of assimilation took place in Maharashtra, where a regional deity named Khandoba is a patron deity of farming and herding castes.
 The foremost center of worship of Khandoba in Maharashtra is in Jejuri.
 Khandoba has been assimilated as a form of Shiva himself, in which case he is worshipped in the form of a lingam.
 Khandoba's varied associations also include an identification with Surya and Karttikeya.

-Myths about Shiva that were "roughly contemporary with early Christianity" existed that portrayed Shiva with many differences than how he is thought of now, and these mythical portrayals of Shiva were incorporated into later versions of him.
-For instance, he and the other gods, from the highest gods to the least powerful gods, were thought of as somewhat human in nature, creating emotions they had limited control over and having the ability to get in touch with their inner natures through asceticism like humans.
-In that era, Shiva was widely viewed as both the god of lust and of asceticism.
-In one story, he was seduced by a prostitute sent by the other gods, who were jealous of Shiva's ascetic lifestyle he had lived for 1000 years.
+In Shiva myths that were roughly contemporary with early Christianity, Shiva and ascetics were portrayed as succumbing to temptation, combining both asceticism and lust.
+For example, when other gods, jealous of Shiva's asceticism, send a prostitute, he is successfully tempted.